 There’s a lesson in here somewhere, just not sure what it is.

 On a side note, this post was prompted in a weird way by my friend Steve‘s return to blogging.
 Steve was one of the very first blogs I followed back over a decade ago.
 Back then, educational blogging seemed more niche.
 People wrote about new tools and apps and conferences.
 I have to admit, I soon began to see these kinds of posts as less important.
 I tended to gravitate more towards posts that appeared to have more depth.
-Knowing Steve as well as I do and having the privilege of working with … Read the rest
+Knowing Steve as well as I do and having the privilege of … Read the rest

 In the age of instant and public publishing, what’s trending now seems to be what we focus on most.
 What someone wrote last month, last year or even 20 years ago seems less relevant that what comes across our various feeds today.
 One of the great promises of digital is it’s ability to archive and store.
 All of us have been thankful we’ve saved that email from 8 months ago but with the great affordance of storage and easy retrieval, how often to we use “old” stuff?
 I was thinking about my rather large data collection and how much I value being able to reference it days, months and years later.
 For the better part of 10 years I’ve been blogging, posting images to flickr, videos to youtube and sharing bookmarks and a scattering of other artifacts to other spaces and still have access and reference these in a variety of ways.